PEESEgroup/poultry-CLCO/README.md

 # Running the model
 ## Installation
 Download the github repository.
 To run any CLCO scenario, run the CLCO.py file in your IDE of choice.
 To run the FLP problem, run the CLCO_FLP.py file.
 Do not run any other python file in this repository.
+CLCO_Data.py holds parameter information for the program, and sources for this data can be found in CLCO_TEA_LCA_Data.xlsx in the data analysis folder.

 ## Necessary software